 If you put metal parts into a man does he stop being a man?
 And how much metal can you put into a man before he does?

 What about God?
 The man was created in God's image, or so the Bible teaches.
 If you make him in another form, do you improve on God's work, or defile it?
 And what concept of God will such a creature worship?

 What about soul?
 A man with a pacemaker surely has lost nothing of his humanity.
 But a man with an artificial skin, bones, vision, someone who can punch through walls or leap as high as clouds?
 What is his definition of SELF?
 Does he still have a soul, or can a robot with a beating heart ever gain one?

-The cyborg movies also show us how people can be raised from the dead, or how through the use of the artificial body parts and computer technology cyborgs can be built from scratch in a scientific lab.
+These science fiction movies also show us how people can be raised from the dead, or how through the use of the artificial body parts and computer technology cyborgs can be built from scratch in a scientific lab.

 Science fiction movies also tell the stories of people who use by choice some kind of an implant.
 Of course, there is always an extra kick if it turns out that they walk around carrying an implant in their bodies without knowing about it.

 Like This Page?

 Please Pay It Forward And Spread the Word